skinne14/osc-root/app/_faq/huh-pd/reproductions.md

 ---
-q: Does Harvard Library place any restrictions on digital reproductions subject to the Policy?
+q: Does Harvard Herbaria place any restrictions on digital reproductions subject to the Policy?
 order: 1
 anchor: reproductions
 type: basic